sgowen/GowEngine/README.md

 * Graphics rendered with OpenGL 2.0 and OpenGL ES 2.0
 * Audio rendered with OpenAL
 * Real-time multiplayer networking with UDP sockets
-* JSON data-driven architecture
+* Data Driven Architecture with JSON and Lua scripts
-* Basic Physics
+* Homegrown physics and Box2D physics
 * All LGPL licensed dependencies are compiled into shared libraries that can be swapped out by end users, cuz that's how that's supposed to work, right?

 ## Supported Platforms